voicesauce/opensauce-python/README.md

     $ python -m opensauce /path/to/file.wav --measurements snackF0 SHR -o out.csv

-The CSV format used is Excel tab delimited.
+The default output format used is Excel tab delimited.
+You can also output files that are comma delimited using the option `--output-delimiter`.

 You can process multiple wav files by using shell wildcards.
 Suppose your wav files are in the directory `data/sample1`.
 You can process